danmbox/shut-audio-tools/README.txt

 for audio files, and Shut Record is a handler for folders -- so you can run them via the "Open With..." dialog (or equivalents).

+Or just start the tools from the command line.
 See the man pages for command-line arguments.

 5. COPYRIGHT: